 Laura Gardiner is an “ice queen.”
 She has a BFA in Visual Arts from a state school in Maryland that no one has heard of.
 She currently runs a Fine-Art printing studio in SoHo by day and meticulously crafts Spotify playlists in Brooklyn by night.

 Saira Khan is “bossy.”
-She is a member of the editorial staff of The New Yorker.
-Her work has appeared in The New York Times Magazine, newyorker.com, The Atlantic, The Baltimore Sun, and A Women’s Thing.
+She is a freelance writer.
+Her work has appeared in The New York Times, The New York Times Magazine, newyorker.com, The Atlantic, The Baltimore Sun, and A Women’s Thing.

 E-mail: email@example.com | Twitter: @sairakh

 Gabrielle Sierra is “feisty.”
 She is the Events Editor for a foreign relations think tank.
 An arts and culture journalist, her work has appeared in a variety of publications including Paste, Billboard, Gothamist, The Daily News, MySpace, and A Women’s Thing.

 Frida Oskarsdottir is “shrill.”
 Originally from Iceland, she has a BA in English and an MS in Environment and Natural Resources.
 She currently works for an educational technology publisher.
 Her writing has appeared in A Women’s Thing and xoJane.

 Monica Torres is “overly emotional.”
 In the daytime, she’s a reporter on the workplace.
 At home, she thinks too much about feelings and how tech disguises human choices as defaults.
 Her writing has appeared in Quartz, Fusion, Slate, Real Life Magazine and The Hairpin.

 E-mail: firstname.lastname@example.org | Twitter: @monifierce